 You know the source of your income today, but do you know the sources you need in order to live comfortably in retirement?
-The answer is probably a combination of your pension, Social Security, and deferred compensation.
+The answer is probably a combination of Social Security and deferred compensation.
+You may also be among the shrinking number of people who will receive a company pension.
 For some, it may also include part-time work.

 Many retirees depend on part-time work as a major source of retirement income.
 If you don’t plan to work during retirement, you may need to give your personal savings an extra boost.